doshi-github/Compose-Multiplatform-Sample/README.md

-# Kotlin Multiplatform app template
+# Compose Multiplatform Sample

-This is a basic Kotlin Multiplatform app template for Android and iOS.
+This is a basic Kotlin Multiplatform app for Android and iOS.
 It includes shared business logic and data handling, and a shared UI implementation using Compose Multiplatform.

 > The template is also available [with native UI written in Jetpack Compose and SwiftUI](https://github.com/kotlin/KMP-App-Template-Native).
 >